Maths Curriculum Intent

 - All lessons have the following structure:

 This part of the session allows the children to work practically, engage in discussions and address misconceptions.
 Again, formative assessment will happen throughout this section and will give the teacher an understanding of who needs further support or challenge during the independent section.
+Here there is a focus on breaking learning into smaller steps.

 Apply (Intelligent Practice)